Non-Comedogenic Oils and Why They're Essential for Acne-Prone Skin

 But there’s a huge problem with silicones that these brands aren’t telling you about.
 For starters, silicone is classified as a type of inorganic synthetic polymer, which means that it’s not exactly natural or good for your skin.
 Secondly, many types of silicones are actually highly comedogenic.
 (2)

-On the other hand, using a non-comedogenic oil can be an all-around smart idea.
+On the other hand, using a non-comedogenic facial oil can be an all-around smart idea.
 Most of them are entirely all-natural, which means that they’re not going to leach toxic chemicals into your body when you use them.
 More importantly, though, is what they can do for your skin.

 By introducing these oils into your skincare and beauty routine, you can start to notice smoother, healthier skin, with fewer fine lines and wrinkles.
 Even better, you may even start to notice a reduction in your breakouts, revealing the smooth, radiant skin you always wanted.